 How to apply

-Please note that Stormwater applications for Legal Point of Discharge (LPD) and Local Drainage Information (LDI) will be transitioning to Council’s Online system in February 2023 (exact date to be advised).
-From this date, Council will no longer be accepting paper or email copies of the application forms.
-Instead, there will be an online application process available on this webpage.
+Please note that Stormwater applications for Legal Point of Discharge (LPD) and Local Drainage Information (LDI) have transitioned to Council’s online system and Council will no longer be accepting paper or email copies of the application forms.

 Council does not have information on the location of drainage on residential properties, as plumbers are not required to inform Council of the location of these drains when they install them.